fhiso/sources-and-citations/citation-elements.md

 *pattern* given above.
 Nevertheless, it is safe to assume that this *citation element term* will have a *default datatype* that is some *structured datatype* for dates.

+Because matching the *pattern* of a *datatype* does not guarantee the *string* necessarily belongs to the *lexical space* of that *datatype*, it is possible that *data correction* may turn a valid *unstructured string* into an *invalid string* which *may* subsequently be discarded.
+*Data correction* *may* be suppressed in such a case by altering the *string* to prevent it from matching the *pattern*.
+Applications *must not* make such an alternation other than at the instruction of the user.

+{.example}  The *string* "`1999-02-31`" matches the *pattern* for a `GregorgianDate` but is nonetheless outside the *lexical space* of that *datatype* as there was no such date.
+A *conformant* application might warn the user that this is not a valid Gregorian date; if the user confirms they really did mean to enter an *unstructured string* that looks like an invalid Gregorian date, the application *may* alter the string to make it not match the *pattern*.
+One way this could be done would be appending "` (sic)`" to the string; another option is to append an invisible Unicode character such U+2060 (word joiner).

 If *datatype correction* would result in replacing a *non-language-tagged datatype* with a *language-tagged datatype*, then